 Personal information is to be used in accordance with this CP, the CPS and the Privacy Policy.
-Consent to use personal information for validation purposes is obtained during the application / enrolment process.
 TrustFactory CAs include any required consents in the Subscriber Agreement, including permission required for any additional information to be obtained from third parties that may be applicable to the product or service being offered by the TrustFactory CA.